MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MessageTrackingReport.md

 # Get-MessageTrackingReport

 ## SYNOPSIS
-This cmdlet is available or functional only in on-premises Exchange.
+This cmdlet is functional only in on-premises Exchange.

 Use the Get-MessageTrackingReport cmdlet to return data for a specific message tracking report.
 This cmdlet is used by the delivery reports feature.